 19. Acadia National Park, Maine

-Maine is known for its rocky shoreline, rich maritime history, scenic lighthouses, delicious lobster… oh, and Acadia National Park, popular for its rugged coast; spruce, fir, and pine forests; and Cadillac Mountain, the highest point on the eastern seaboard, which offers picturesque mountain views.
-If you’re up for a drive, you can listen to a self-guided driving tour and hit some of the best spots, or you can easily fill your days with hiking, swimming, horseback riding and even whale-watching.
+Maine is known for its rocky shoreline, rich maritime history, scenic lighthouses, delicious lobster… oh, and Acadia National Park, popular for its rugged coast; spruce, fir, and pine forests; and Cadillac Mountain, the highest point on the Eastern Seaboard, which offers picturesque mountain views.
+If youโre up for a drive, you can listen to a self-guided driving tour and hit some of the best spots, or you can easily fill your days with hiking, swimming, horseback riding, and even whale-watching.

-July is a vibrant time if you’re looking for an abundance of activities, like playing in tidal pools, bird watching, and stargazing.
-The weather is almost perfect, with a lovely ocean breeze, but don’t be surprised if thick fog rolls in.
-It’ll likely leave after a few hours, but it could sometimes take a day or two.
+July is a vibrant time if youโre looking for an abundance of activities, like playing in tidal pools, bird watching, and stargazing.
+The weather is almost perfect, with a lovely ocean breeze, but donโt be surprised if thick fog rolls in.
+Itโll likely leave after a few hours, but it could sometimes take a day or two.

-20. Massachusetts
+20. Cape Cod, Massachusetts

-July is a month full of festivities, gorgeous views, and pleasant weather for enjoying the outdoors.
-Where do you think you’d like to go?
+July is a month full of festivities, breathtaking views, and pleasant weather for enjoying the outdoors in all parts of the country.

 Bret says